iaslab-unipd/rgbd_calibration/index.md

 # [](#results)Results

+## Visual Odometry

-Qualitative results of _visual odometry_ experiments on original and calibrated data:
+Qualitative results of visual odometry experiments on original and calibrated data.
+The estimated path (first column) and the clouds reconstructed using the original distorted data and the corrected ones (second and third column respectively) are compared.

-- first row: [DVO][dvo-url];
-- second row: OFVO.

 {% include image.html name="vo_results.png" %}

+**First row:** results obtained from [DVO][dvo-url], a state-of-the-art software.

+**Second row:** results obtained from OFVO, a simple approach developed just for testing purposes.

 # [](#publications)Publications